jorgemanrubia/forceps/README.md

 			line item 4
 			line item 5
 ```
-The option `:exclude` lets you specify which associations you are not interested in:
+The option `exclude` lets you specify which associations you are not interested in:

 ```ruby
 Forceps.configure exclude: {Product => [:line_items]}